ekollof/youtube-openbsd/README.md

-# Andrath's scripts for youtube.
+# Andrath's OpenBSD tools for youtube.

+## What is this?

+These are little projects I mentioned or have built for youtube videos and/or streams.

+These scripts/programs are primarily for OpenBSD only, and probably might not work on your loonix.
+Your mileage may vary.

 ## Screen recorder

-A script that records your screen and your audio, and which is xrand aware.
+A script that records your screen and your audio, and which is xrandr aware.

 ```
 Usage: screen-record.ksh [-s screen] [-l] [-h] [-c config] [-b bitrate] [-n] [-d] [-m]